dyx19971112/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a student in Olin business school, Wahington University in St. Louis, expect to graduate in 5/2022.
 My major is business analytics, track is financial technology, GPA is 3.8/4.0.

 I am keen on academic research.
-When I was in high school, Beijing No.35 high school, I attendss
+When I was in high school, Beijing No.35 high school, I attended a 1-year-long program with the Chiness Academy of Science, conducted a research on

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.